spring-media/aws-lambda-router/README.md

             {
                 path: '/graphql',
                 method: 'POST',
-                // provide a function to be called with the propriate data
+                // provide a function to be called with the appropriate data
                 action: (request, context) => doAnything(request.body)
             }
         ]